MimiMagusin/HackerClone-GraphQL-and-NodeJS/README.md

 > In this project, we make use of Prisma, with comes with out-of-the-box support for subscriptions.
 Have a look at `src/generated/prisma.graphql`! - but they are also defined through GraphQL in the code.

+> _This Repository is created by Mimi Magusin.
+Her personal profile can be found [here](https://github.com/MimiMagusin), her Codaisseur Profile can be found [here](https://github.com/MimiMag)_